pt7481/dootoo_item_prediction/README.md

 * Initial precision and recall scores (both scored >50% predicting training data) indicate creation time, hierarchy, and publicity *may* have some predictive value towards task completion (not drawing any inferences due to low sample size).
 * Ablation testing of topic similarity features showed may not be predictive of task completion given their inclusion reduced recall to below 20%.
+* SHAP analysis showed "day of the week" had the most predictive power relative to all other features.

 ### Next Steps